Public ARTWORKS

 Riverwalk Art

 The Susquehanna River walk is a four mile stretch of trail along the banks of the Williamsport, South-Williamsport and Loyalsock township parts of the Susquehanna River.
-This $2.5 Million project, completed in 2009, consists of The Timber Trail, referencing to Williamsport's history as the lumber capitol of the world.
+This $2.5 Million project, completed in 2009, consists of The Timber Trail, referencing Williamsport's history as the lumber capital of the world.
 Along the trail you will find a number of plaques with a history of the region including the railways, and the West Branch Canal system, in addition to the area's lumber boom.
-For more information on the Susquehanna River Walk, visit the Lycoming County website.

 The Wood Hick, by Pamela Barner